ARSadri/RobustGaussianFittingLibrary/README.md

 In robust segmentation, the main assumtion is that the Gaussian we are looking for has the majority of data points.
 If it doesn't, it turns the problem into a clustering problem.

+The library occasionally uses a text based progress bar that can be found [here](https://gist.github.com/ARSadri/cb35d3dd23fd9561dfc78f1784592897).

 # Compilation into shared library
 Run the following command to generate a shared .so library:
 ```